 On one Sunday of October 2015, the Prime Ministers of Peru and Italy were visiting Machu Picchu and Adine Gavazzi, together with José Bastante, José Bastante, the head of the Archaeological Park of Machu Picchu, was asked to accompany them on a helicopter flight to view the site.

-For a place that holds so much significance and depth, hardly anyone expresses the desire to visit the forest that embraces the most important teachings of Machu Picchu.
+For a place that holds so much significance and depth, hardly anyone expresses the desire to visit the forest that hides the most important secrets and teachings of Machu Picchu.